Just Like Home

 From there we programmed the GPS for Bannockburn

 battlefield.
 It was here that Robert the Bruce defeated a large English army led by Edward II that was marching to relieve the English forces holding Stirling Castle back in 1314.
 Basically the Scots lured the English into the swamp where their knights on horseback were ineffective.
-The English were routed and Scotland stayed independent of the English king for nearly four
+The English were routed and Scotland stayed independent of the English king for nearly four more centuries.
+The visitor's center was closed for the winter, but the grounds were

 They Made It